 Bats and white nose syndrome

 Help us conserve the bat population at Lewis & Clark Caverns State Park.
 White nose syndrome is a fungal disease, well established in the eastern portion of North America and recently found in the west.
 It does not affect humans, but has proven lethal to bats.
-If you have been to a cave or mine in the past two years, do not wear the same clothing, shoes or accessories as you wore there on our caverns tour.
+If you have been to a cave or mine in the past five years, do not wear the same clothing, shoes or accessories as you wore there on our caverns tour.
 If it cannot be avoided (for example, eye glasses or shoes) please contact park staff the day of your visit in order to obtain a disinfecting wipe.

 Restrictions and Closures